Why I will no longer stay with my ex, or have him stay with me.

 Someone asked me on Instagram recently why I stay with my ex when I take my daughter to see him in Perth.
 It’s a good question.
 I can see why to an outsider this may seem bizarre, but this has been our normal for the last few years.

-There is no simple answer for this.
+There is no simple answer to this.
 When my daughter and I moved back to Sydney from Perth shortly after she was born, her dad dropped out of her life for seven months.
 When my daughter was one, he started getting involved again and we took turns visiting each other interstate so my daughter and her dad could spend time together.
-At that point I certainly wasn’t going to drop off a baby to a man whom she barely knew, and let him take care of her for a week.
+At that point, I certainly wasn’t going to drop off a baby to a man whom she barely knew and let him take care of her for a week.
 Particularly when our communication with each other was so poor.
 I was also still breastfeeding her.
 So I stayed too.

 He had no interest in listening to anything about her routine and blocked me when I wasn’t there.
 He had never been alone with her for a night.
 It took me a long time to feel comfortable leaving her with him.
 She was two and a half when she had her first night alone with him.
-Over that year and a half I facilitated any contact between the two of them that I could.
+Over that year and a half, I facilitated any contact between the two of them that I could.
 I took my baby to Perth so she could see her dad, and so he could see her.
-I let him stay in my home when he was in Sydney so he could really maximize his time with her.
+I let him stay in my home when he was in Sydney so he could really maximise his time with her.
 I always stayed at his house too.
 And I initiated as much contact between them as possible.

 When my daughter was almost three, he dropped out of the picture a second time.
 All because he was furious that the court had granted my daughter a passport.
 This time we didn’t hear from him for over eight months.
 But then he came back.